ifiokjr/scaffold/readme.md

 ## Gratitude

 - This project was heavily influenced by [`degit`](https://github.com/Rich-Harris/degit) by **[@Rish-Harris](https://github.com/Rich-Harris)**.
 - Special thanks to [`deno`](https://github.com/denoland/deno) for creating an elegant runtime for TypeScript development.
-It's been a joy.
+It's been a joy to use.
-- Thanks you [@dsherret](https://github.com/dsherret) for creating [`dprint`](https://github.com/dprint/dprint), a blazing fast formatter that I'm falling in love with.
+- Thanks [@dsherret](https://github.com/dsherret) for creating [`dprint`](https://github.com/dprint/dprint), a blazing fast formatter that I'm falling in love with.